 Medium: color pochoir.
 Printed in Paris for the Temoignages pour l'art abstrait project (Witnesses for Abstract Art), published in 1952 by Editions d'Art d'Aujourd'hui, in an edition of 1500.
-The sheet size, including margins: 9 3/8 x 7 3/4 inches (240 x 195mm).
-This is a splendid and richly inked impression on wove paper, and now quite rare.
+The image size is 8 1/2 x 7 inches (220 x 179 mm).
+A nice and richly inked impression, now quite rare.
 Not signed (the artist's name is printed in text beneath the image).

 Medium: original linoleum cut.
-A nice impression on wove paper, published in 1938 for the very rare XXe Siecle (No. 4).
-Sheet size 12 1/2 x 9 3/8 inches.
-Signed in the block (not by hand).Condition: there is some discoloration to the paper, and old paper and glue residue near the left edge of the sheet (as shown in the second photo).
+Printed in 1938 for the rare fourth issue of the art revue XXe Siecle .
+Size: 12 1/2 x 9 5/8 inches (317 x 244 mm).
+Signed in the block (not by hand).Condition: there is some age-toning to the paper.

 Medium: original etching.
 Executed in 1965 for the deluxe limited edition "Paroles Peintes II" portfolio, published in Paris by Lazar-Vernet.
 This magnificent, rich impression is one of 150 printed on Johannot wove paper.
 The plate size is 9 1/2 x 6 1/2 inches (240 x 165 mm) and the full sheet measures 14 3/4 x 11 inches (375 x 285 mm).
 Not signed.